2014 Singapore Charity Shield

-The 2014 Singapore Charity Shield was the 7th Singapore Charity Shield, 21 February 2014 at Jalan Besar Stadium, between the winners of the previous season's 2013 S.League and 2013 Singapore Cup competitions.
+The 2014 Singapore Charity Shield was the seventh Singapore Charity Shield, held on 21 February 2014 at Jalan Besar Stadium, between the winners of the previous season's 2013 S.League and 2013 Singapore Cup competitions.
 The match was contested by the champions of the 2013 S.League, Tampines Rovers, and the 2013 Singapore Cup winners, Home United.

 Tampines Rovers won the Shield for a record 4th time in consecutive seasons after a 1–0 win over Home United, with Miljan Mrdaković scoring the only goal.